James-Muguro/R-Data-Analysis-Basics/README.md

-# R Data Analysis Basics
+# Data Analysis Project with R

 ## Description

-This project, "R Data Analysis Basics," focuses on fundamental concepts of data analysis in the R programming language.
+This project focuses on fundamental concepts of data analysis in the R programming language.
 It covers essential topics, including data cleaning, manipulation, transformation, data loading, dataframes, and data visualization.
 Whether you're new to data analysis or looking to strengthen your R skills, this project provides practical examples and exercises to help you learn and apply these concepts effectively.

 ## Project Contents